 In my option the intimacy that can be created using smaller lenses just can not be done using the longer telephoto lenses but with that comes challenges.
 In this instance, it meant i had to get close to the birds.
 I am not a bird photographer but with my limited experience photographing them, i do know that they are hard to approach.
 It was no different on this occasion.
 Every time i would get near one, it would simply turn its back on me and look the other way.

-To add spice to the mix, it was bitter cold, minus 16 c to be more precise.
+To add to the mix, it was bitter cold, minus 16 c to be more precise.
 I was laying flat on my belly, the cold seeping in through my clothes and i was nowhere close to getting the shots i wanted.
 After about two hours of waiting (and freezing) i assume i had become a part of the habitat because just when i was about to give up, a flock of swans landed just a few feet from where i was laying (edge of a small pond).
-Since i was periodically checking my exposure and taking test shots, i did not have to worry about changing my camera setting, i simply framed, focused and clicked.
-I must have gotten about two minutes or so with the birds who by now realised that i was an intruder and swam away.
+Since i was periodically checking my exposure and taking test shots, i did not have to worry about my camera setting, i simply framed, focused and took some shots.
+I must have got about two minutes with the birds, who by now realised that i was an intruder and swam away.
 Two minutes was all i needed because i had been preparing for this opportunity way before i had even left for Japan.